TExES Special Education Supplemental (163) Practice Test

 1. Understanding Individuals with Disabilities and Evaluating Their Needs (20%)

-For the questions in this domain, you will be tested on your knowledge and abilities in the following areas:
+For the questions in this domain, you were tested on your knowledge and abilities in the following areas:

 • Characteristics and needs of students with disabilities